Why Visit Trento: 15 Best Things To Do In Trento Italy

 Trento Italy, Fountain of Nepute

-The Fountain of Neptune has been in the heart of the square for two and a half centuries now.
-For centuries, the water in the fountain has stayed clean and fresh – thanks to the ordinance that is as old as the fountain that mandates everyone to keep it clean.
+At the heart of Piazza Duomo, you’ll find the imposing Fountain of Neptune.
+The Fountain of Neptune has been a centerpiece of the square for over two and a half centuries.
+Its water has remained clean and fresh for centuries, thanks to an ordinance as old as the fountain itself that requires everyone to keep it clean.

 Cathedral of Saint Vigilio

-To the south of the fountain lies the Cathedral of Saint Vigilio, the place where one of the most significant events in the history of the Catholic Church took place.
+Just south of the fountain lies the Cathedral of Saint Vigilio, a place steeped in Catholic Church history.
+The cathedral’s size alone is impressive.

 Palazzo Pretorio and Torre Civica